1. Documentation

 ]

-(required) - List of items to display in the dropdown menu.
-Each item should have:title
+• items (required) - An array of menu items to be displayed in the dropdown.
+Each item requires:

 class UserAdmin(ModelAdmin):